 Steve: 04:31 Thanks.
 Brian, many of the folks that I work with use the term standards-based and I’m wondering if you could talk a little bit about the term competency-based as it’s being used in New Hampshire and the term standard space that’s perhaps being used other places.

-Brian: 04:49 Yeah, so I mean, I think of standards is very granular.
+Brian: 04:49 Yeah, so I mean, I think of standards as very granular.
 You know, the standards are – a lot of them are content.
 They’re the actual things that you’re going to learn.
 And I see competencies as the bigger picture.
-These are the transferable learning skills, the why you learn and the how you learn kind of things.
+These are the transferable learning skills, the way you learn, and the how you learn kind of things.
 So I think that standards-based came out very early on in our profession it was very easy to latch onto because every content area, every grade level was able to identify standards.
-But there’s so many different standards for every grade level and content area, it’s a little too much to try to think about how you’re going to have kids master each and every one of those.
+But there are so many different standards for every grade level and content area, it’s a little too much to try to think about how you’re going to have kids master each and every one of those.
 So what started to happen in that movement is you had people thinking about creating power standards, essentially that was an early term.
 And then ultimately competencies.
 So we call competency, the transfer of skill in and across content areas.
 So in our school, if you pick any one of our courses, you may find that there are four to six competencies for that course, which are the big ideas for that course.
 Underneath the competencies are going to be different standards.
 So our teachers can assess at the standard level and collect information that tells them how students are doing towards mastery on each of the competencies.

 Steve: 06:17 Thank you.
 That was very helpful.
 That is absolutely the most crystallized I’ve ever had it get for me.
 So I appreciate you walking through that.
 In the article that I read, they quoted you making a statement that you’re always telling parents what we’re doing is more deliberate in how we measure learning.
 And I’m wondering if you’d just talk to that for a moment.

 Brian: 06:43 Well, absolutely.
-I mean, everything that our teachers do are tied to competencies and standards.
+I mean, everything that our teachers do is tied to competencies and standards.
 So it’s very deliberate.
-You know, you can walk into any class, you should be able to ask any student in any class in this school, “what are learning?”
+You know you can walk into any class, you should be able to ask any student in any class in this school, “what are learning?”
 And they’re going to talk to some of these different standards and competencies.
 And when you ask them, well, “how are you going to be assessed on your learning?
 How do you know what it’s going to look like for you to have learned this at a proficient level or an advanced level?”
 And they’ll probably show you a rubric that they use to measure that learning.
 So we’re very deliberate and all of our staff operate this way.
 Being very deliberate about learning.
 It’s not a game.
 It’s not kids trying to earn points in different ways and if they can’t earn points over here, they find ways to earn points over here.
 We try to be very specific so that we have – we can be calibrated and our teachers can be calibrated with our reporting so that if at the end of a course it’s deemed that a student is at a proficient level.
 That means the same thing regardless of the course or the teacher.

-Steve: 07:58 Ashley, I’m wondering if you could step in here and talk to us a little bit about how the competency based setting impacts your teaching.
+Steve: 07:58 Ashley, I’m wondering if you could step in here and talk to us a little bit about how the competency-based setting impacts your teaching.

 Ashley: 08:09 So it impacts it in quite a few different ways.
 So first of all, my classroom looks a lot different.
 In a traditional setting where I taught previously it was very much like teacher lecture.
 But here at Sanborn, it’s very much personalized learning to the students.
 You’re meeting students at the place where they are and then you’re trying to move their competency, their skill forward, no matter which level they’re on.
 So in my English classroom, for example, we’re doing kind of a writing workshop model.
 In high school we’ve modified kind of the middle school, elementary school model to fit our classroom.
 And so we’re giving feedback to students on all different types of writing strategies and writing techniques, meeting them where they are in that moment.
 And then the other thing that really looks different I think is our assessment practices.
-So we, everything that our students get is performance assessment based.
+So we, everything that our students get is performance assessment-based.

 Ashley: 09:07 So we don’t give tests, I don’t give quizzes like those don’t exist in my classroom.
 And when we create these performance assessments, we start off with our competencies that we want to assess and our essential question and even down to like creating the rubric.
 We’re very, like Brian said, we’re very deliberate in our wording, we’re deliberate in what skills we’re trying to pull out from our students.
 And we’re very clear with our students about what it is that they are being assessed on and what skills we are looking for them to be able to achieve.

 Ashley: 09:56 Yes.
 So we’re constantly throughout a unit, we’re constantly assessing our students formatively through discussions, through classwork that they’re doing.
-And then the end of the unit, summative assessment is very deliberate and all throughout the entire unit, the students are working on building those skills that they’ll need to show us at the end.
+And then the end of the unit, summative assessment is very deliberate, and all throughout the entire unit, the students are working on building those skills that they’ll need to show us at the end.

 Brian: 10:18 Yeah.
 And if I can add to that, one of the ways that we always try to sell that with students or parents who are maybe unfamiliar with the model, although that’s rare now because we’ve been doing it for so long here, is we think of like the American driver education model, right?
 The ultimate performance task, regardless of what state you live in, it’s a performance task.
 You have to drive the car with somebody to prove to them that you understand how to navigate the roads and operate the vehicle in a safe manner before you’re going to get a license.
-And all of the time that you spend in drivers education programs and practicing beforehand ultimately leads to that performance task at the end.
-So that same logic applies for our assessment model here in our district.
+And all of the time that you spend in driver education programs and practicing beforehand ultimately leads to that performance task at the end.
+So that same logic applies to our assessment model here in our district.
 And it’s not just a high school thing either.
 We do this K-12 in our district.

 Steve: 11:12 I was just gonna ask that being a regional high school, most of the schools that are part of your sending system are using a similar model.